richyarwood/Battleship-Game-General-Assembly/README.md

 The game can be found on this [GitHub repo][githubrepo] and can be played by cloning the repo and opening the `index.html` file in a browser.

-Alternatively, you can play the game using this [hosted version][githubrepo] on GitHub Pages.
+Alternatively, you can play the game using this [hosted version][battleship] on GitHub Pages.

 ### Game overview
 This version is a single player game against the computer.
 The objective of the game is to find and destroy all of the computer ships before yours are found and destroyed.